SpringTree/pg-tables-to-zod/README.md

 The above example will connect to the Postgresql instance on `localhost` and output Zod schemas for all tables and views in `my_schema` to the `test/` directory.
 Calling with -h will provide you with all the possible parameters and options.
+Using with the `-c my-config.json` option most convenient.
+If there is no password in the configuration file you will be prompted to enter it.

 ## :hammer: Development